JE-S/Image-Color-Analyzer/README.md

 Image-Color-Analyzer
 ====================

-Returns graph with image hue information for a selected image
+Given an image path of an image, this program returns a graph with image hue information.

+Utilizes Python 3.3 with Matplotlib, Pillow/PIL, and NumPy.